-The Puffy is my best firm mattress in Canada for couples due to its firmness, excellent motion isolation, and slow-adaptive comfort.
+The Puffy is my best option for couples due to its firmness, excellent motion isolation, and slow-adaptive comfort.
 The Puffy offers an outstanding balance between comfort and support.
 From my tests, I measured its firmness at around 7, which is soft enough to cushion my pressure points, yet firm enough to keep my spine visibly straight and tension-free.
 The Puffy is 1 point firmer than the GhostBed Luxe, which means it can offer a firmer feel, yet you can still enjoy nearly as much sinkage.

 Response speed is also helpful regarding firmness, as a slower recovery means the mattress conforms more slowly to your body and can more easily support you.
 From my tests, the Puffy took 1.7 seconds to recover from compressions, which is slow enough that I could enjoy a slight delay as I sank into the cradling foam, yet my hips remained level.
 The Puffy was 0.6 seconds slower than the GhostBed Flex, which means the Puffy can offer a more pressure-relieving feel.

 “The Puffy ‘hugs’ a sleeper, leaving an imprint that remains for a short time.
 Some sleepers enjoy the delayed response and don’t mind less ease of movement for the slow-adaptive body hug,” said Jackson Lindeke, Executive Director of Sleep Foundation.